 If a veteran commits a crime, he can face a military court.
 But is that a better option than a civilian court?
 There is no definite answer to the question.
 Under certain scenarios, a civilian court could be more lenient.
 The military holds service members up to some high standards and the consequences for not meeting those standards are harsh.
 So a military court and a military lawyer could be dangerous.

 There is a unique opportunity to veterans.
 A Veterans Treatment Court hears minor criminal cases tat involve veterans.
 Because so many veterans suffer from mental illness, the court takes that into account.
 The judges in this court have experience working with veterans who deal with issues like substance abuse and PTSD.
 Instead of leaving their problems untreated, the judge seeks help for them.

 If you are a veteran in legal trouble, you need help deciding the best course of action.
-Find an experienced attorney who can help you make the right choice.
+Find an experienced military defense attorney who can help you make the right choice.